 My background is in clinical psychology, neuroanatomy, and neuroimaging.
-As a clinically oriented psychologist, I have a strong intrinsic curiosity to understand the neurobiology of cognition and behaviour.
+As a clinically-oriented psychologist, I have a strong intrinsic curiosity to understand the neurobiology of cognition and behaviour.

 My multidisciplinary approach to neuroanatomy is at the forefront of mapping the connectional anatomy of cognition to identify inter-individual variability in the structure and function of the brain.
-I capitalise on exciting new technologies and methods to identify variability within and across populations to formulate novel anatomical cognitive models and improve personalised neurosciences.